National Axe Throwing Federation

-The National Axe Throwing Federation (NATF) is a global organization established in the United States in 2016 for the sport of axe throwing.
+Originally established in Canada as the "Champions League" from 2012 through 2016 under the Backyard Axe Throwing League, the National Axe Throwing Federation (NATF) became its own organization in 2017 to promote and regulate the sport of axe throwing and allow other axe throwing companies to join.
+Then in 2019, it restructured the brand to become the International Axe Throwing Federation (IATF) to reflect its global aspirations in which it is still named today.

-NATF has over 4,500 league members in over 55 cities and seven countries.
-Its leagues culminate in the National Axe Throwing Championship (NATC) to award the Wilson Cup and over $16,500 in prize money and charitable donation.
+IATF has over 20,000 competitive throwers.
+Its leagues culminate in the International Axe Throwing Championship (IATC) to award the Wilson Cup and over $16,500 in prize money and charitable donation.

 Scoring

 Scoring in axe-throwing includes a three-round match system where five axes are thrown per round.
 The first player to win two of three rounds wins.
 Scoring is determined by where on the target the axe strikes.

 The targets under NATF have a black bullseye ring, followed by a red ring, and then a blue ring.
 The scoring is 5, 3, and 1 point respectively.
 Additionally, there are green dots in the corner, known as “Clutch,” and must be called in advance during the final throw of a match (worth 7 points).
 Point designation is based on where the majority of the blade lands and sticks.